This post may contain affiliate links.

 Avoid Washing Cars and Driveways

 Limit car washes and avoid hosing down driveways.
-If necessary, use a bucket or water-efficient car wash.
+If necessary, use a bucket or a water-efficient car wash.
 Use specialized cleaners that require little water.

 Cover Pools